LeoLaneseEque2/Angular-Signals-Workshop/SLIDE_1.md

 --------------------------------------------------------------------------------------------------------------------

 ===
-SHORT BACKGROUND HISTORY TO CPNNECT
+SHORT BACKGROUND HISTORY TO CONNECT
 ===

 # 🟩 Angular Signals Change the Way We Build Angular Apps